Roosevelt–Rondon Scientific Expedition: Problems

 Almost from the start, the expedition was fraught with problems.
 Insects and disease such as malaria weighed heavily on just about every member of the expedition, leaving them in a constant state of sickness, festering wounds and high fevers.
 The heavy dug-out canoes were unsuitable to the constant rapids and were often lost, requiring days to build new ones.
 The food provisions were ill-conceived forcing the team on starvation diets.
 The native Cinta Larga tribe shadowed the expedition and were a constant source of concern – the natives could have at any time wiped out the expedition and taken their valuable metal tools, but they chose to let them pass.
 (Future expeditions in the 1920s were not so lucky.)

 Of the 19 men who went on the expedition, 16 returned.
-One died by accidental drowning in rapids (with his body never recovered), one was murdered and buried at the scene, and the murderer was left behind in the jungle; presumably swiftly perishing there.
+One died by accidental drowning in rapids (with his body never recovered).
+And in early April, a porter named Julio shot and killed another Brazilian who had caught him stealing food.
+After failing to capture the murderer, the exhausted expedition simply abandoned him in the jungle.

 By the time the expedition had made it only about one-quarter of the way down the river, they were physically exhausted and sick from starvation, disease, and the constant labor of hauling canoes around rapids.
 By its end, everyone on the expedition except for Colonel Rondon was either sick, injured, or both.
 Roosevelt himself was near death, having received a gash in his leg that had become infected, and the party feared for his life each day.
 Luckily, they came upon seringueiros ("rubber men"), impoverished rubber-tappers who earned a marginal living from the forest trees driven by the new demand for rubber tires for automobiles.
 The seringueiros helped the team down the rest of the river (less rapid-prone than the upper reaches).
 The expedition was reunited on April 26, 1914, with a Brazilian and American relief party led by Lieutenant Antonio Pyrineus, an officer from Rondon's Telegraph Commission.
 The party had been pre-arranged by Rondon to meet them at the confluence with the Aripuana River, where they had hoped to emerge from the tributary.
 Medical attention was given to Roosevelt as the group returned to Manaus.
 Three weeks later, a greatly weakened Roosevelt made it home to a hero's welcome in New York.
 His health never fully recovered after the trip, and he died less than five years later of related causes.